monbiote/ECB_Perceived_Cacophony/README.md

 ## Cacophony Index

 The Cacophony Index is calculated based on the classification results of the news articles.
-The index measures the level of discordance among the ECB council members by considering the proportion of hawkish, dovish, and neutral statements.
+The index measures the level of discordance among the ECB council members by considering the proportion of hawkish, dovish, and neutral statements as well as their discordance with ECB public statements on monetary policy.

 ## Usage